-Pollen Allergy affects tens of millions of Americans who suffer allergy symptoms caused by exposure to trees, grass and weed pollens.
+Pollen allergies affect tens of millions of Americans who suffer from symptoms caused by exposure to trees, grass and weed pollens.

 What are the symptoms?